IOSgeeks/DatingApp/README.md

   * User can message a different user if they both liked each other

 * Stream
-   * User can view a feed of blogs
+   * User can view a feed of blogs-music
-   * User can double tap to like blogs
+   * User can double tap to like blogs-music
 * Creation
-   * User can create blogs to post
+   * User can create blogs to post-music
 * Search
    * User can search for other users near their location
    * User can chat